Brown Environmental Leadership Lab: Alaska - For Accepted Students

 Once you've paid the deposit, don't forget to submit all required forms through your connect.brown.edu account.

-An online program orientation is scheduled for Monday, June 2 at NEW TIME: 3:30pm (EST) or Thursday, June 5 at 7:30pm (EST) for both you and a parent or guardian.
-Please make every effort to attend one of these two dates.
-To participate in this orientation, you will need access to a computer and speakers (no webcam or microphone required).
+An online program orientation is scheduled for for both you and a parent or guardian- Thursday, June 11 at 8pm EST. To participate in this orientation, you will need access to a computer and speakers (no webcam or microphone required).

 Additional information on how to access the WebEx conference will be emailed in the days prior to the orientation.